In Hollywood, you will hear one particular lie all the time.

-Remember, a great piece of material, a great pitch, a great writer—these are all very rare commodities.
+Remember, a great piece of material, a great pitch, a great writer—these are all very rare commodities in Hollywood.
 If a decision-maker believes that your work is that valuable, he or she is going to move quickly to sign you, buy your material, or otherwise bring you on board.

 Any other ways you’ve heard “No,” “Maybe,” or “Yes”?
 Let me know in the comments.